top of page

 Ukrainian temporary protection or asylum seekers

-from Poland to Finland, Estonia and Latvia.
+from Poland to Finland.